ElendMeister/universe-www/README.md

     cd universe-www
     gulp min

+To prepare for phonegap

+    cd universe-www
+    gulp phonegap

 ## Under The Hood

 - Options for socket settings and routing can be found in **/app/options**.